-Despite the benefits that the service can bring to patients and the NHS, uptake of it has been very low, in part due to lack of engagement by GP practices.
-In order to increase the benefits being gained by patients and the NHS from this service, it was agreed in September 2014 that from 1st March 2015 there will be a new requirement in the CPCF for pharmacies to give advice to appropriate patients about the benefits of the repeat dispensing service.
+Despite the benefits that the repeat dispensing service can bring to patients and the NHS, uptake of it has been very low, in part due to lack of engagement by GP practices.
+In order to increase the benefits being gained by patients and the NHS from this service, it was agreed in September 2014 that from 1st March 2015 there would be a new requirement in the CPCF:

 - verbally explaining about the service and its benefits to patients; and

 - providing patients with a leaflet describing the service when they are collecting a prescription.